Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 To address a growing demand, the Vanderbilt Eye Institute (VEI) established a dedicated low vision clinic in 2018 that offers support to a diverse group of adults and children with medically irreversible vision loss.

-“We see patients with low vision of varying degrees and from different etiologies,” said Josh Robinson, O.D., an assistant professor of clinical ophthalmology and clinic director.
+“We see patients with low vision of varying degrees and from different etiologies,” said Josh Robinson, O.D., an assistant professor of clinical ophthalmology and director of the low vision clinic.
 “In a comprehensive manner, we’re developing personalized patient plans to serve the individual’s needs – from a kid in the first grade to a 95-year-old retiree.”

 “In a comprehensive manner, we’re developing personalized patient plans to serve the individual’s needs – from a kid in the first grade to a 95-year-old retiree.”